UTDNebula/nebula-api/scraper/README.md

-# CourseBook Scraper
+# Scrapers

 ## Installation
-To use the CourseBook Scraper:
+To use the scrapers:
 - Download geckodriver for your OS from [here](https://github.com/mozilla/geckodriver/releases)
 - Unzip the driver somewhere
 - Set the path to the driver in .env as `SELENIUM_DRIVER=`